rykdesjardins/rykdesjardins/README.md

 ## Get in touch
 I guess you might want to get in touch for some reason.
 I'm not one to judge.
 You look kinda cool tbh.

-Feel free to add me on any of the platforms listed underneath, or send me an email ✉️ erik@5onefour.com.
+Feel free to add me on any of the platforms listed underneath.

 ## Social